 - 1. The student, with the agreement of the supervisor, proposes the course selection; the Chair or delegate must approve the selections.
 Necessary changes must be proposed and approved in the same way. - 2.
 The courses required for an individual student will depend on the student's background and research project; the selected courses should establish sufficient breadth in Software Engineering and depth in the student's area of research. - 3.
-All of the four must be 700-level courses.
-At most two of these can be chosen from 701, 702, 703, 704. - 4.
-At most two of the courses may be taken outside of the department. - 5.
+At most two of the courses may be taken outside of the department. - 4.
 A student might be required to take additional courses.
 Normally, the student must be informed of any such requirements in the admissions offer.

-3 Comprehensive Examination
+4 Comprehensive Examination

 The Comprehensive Examination consists of two parts.
-In Part 1, Ph.D. candidates must demonstrate "graduate level" understanding of the undergraduate software engineering material.
+In Part I, Ph.D. candidates must demonstrate "graduate level" understanding of the undergraduate software engineering material.
 There is a separate document describing the examination.

-4 Comprehensive Examination Part 2 - Thesis Proposal
+5 Comprehensive Examination Part II - Thesis Proposal